|

 “Don’t you have an after-school activity to lord over?
 Why are you bothering me?”

-“Negative hits followed with complimentary advice—classic seduction!
+“Negative hits followed by complimentary advice—classic seduction!
 So drop the save-a-geek spiel and cut to the chase.
 What do you want?”

 “Ah, what the hell?
 You know me too well.
 So, where’s the book?
 I want to see what caused all the commotion.”